komikku-app/komikku/README.md

 * Include steps to reproduce (if not obvious from description)
 * Include screenshot (if needed)
 * If it could be device-dependent, try reproducing on another device (if possible)
-* For large logs use http://pastebin.com/ (or similar)
 * Don't group unrelated requests into one issue

 DO: https://github.com/tachiyomiorg/tachiyomi/issues/24 https://github.com/tachiyomiorg/tachiyomi/issues/71